Why You Need to Plan Your Business Growth

 Invest in your people

 When I hire, I look at attitude.
-The talents listed on a CV only go so far, and businesses miss a lot of talent because they base their hiring decisions on skills that can only be acquired through additional training or experience.
-It’s better to find someone with a can-do attitude who’s not afraid of hard work and train them up rather than looking for someone else to perform the work.
+The talents listed on a CV only go so far, and businesses are missing out on a lot of talent because they base their hiring decisions on skills that can only be acquired through additional training or experience.
+It is better to locate someone with a can-do attitude who is not afraid of hard labour and train them up rather than looking for someone else to perform the work.

 Learn how to justify the use of your time as part of this process.
-You should schedule a few hours each day for your team to meet with you, so that they can reach you when they need to, but they won’t be interrupted while you’re in your flow.
-If you have an executive assistant or a scheduling app, rather than leaving the door open, have your team request a chat via those methods rather than (metaphorically) leaving the door open.
+You should schedule a few hours each day for your team to meet with you, so that they can reach you when they need to, but they won’t be able to disturb you while you’re in the zone.
+If you have an executive assistant or a scheduling app, rather than leaving the door open, have your team request a chat using one of those channels rather than leaving the door open metaphorically.

 Strive for productivity

-This gives you the space to become a productive and effective leader, so you can grab opportunities when they arise and advance your business.
+This provides you with the breathing room to become a productive and effective leader, allowing you to seize opportunities as they present themselves and propel your company forwards.

 How to drive business growth in 2021